ktmac21/eagles-commerce/README.md

 # Eagles-Commerce

-# Week 13 Object-Relational Mapping (ORM): E-Commerce Back End
+# Object-Relational Mapping (ORM): E-Commerce Back End

 In this week's homework my task was to build the back end for an e-commerce site.
 I configured a working Express.js API to use Sequelize to interact with a MySQL database.